High-dimensional dynamics in low-dimensional networks: High-dimensional dynamics and low-rank suppression in a network with rank-one structure

 We use the term ``low-rank suppression'' to refer to this phenomenon in which inputs aligned to the low-rank structure of a network are suppressed by the network's dynamics.
 In the absence of other directions that are amplified by the network, low-rank suppression leads to high-dimensional responses to high-dimensional inputs (as in Figure~\ref{F1}d).

 The results in Figure~\ref{F1} contrast with some previous modeling work demonstrating low-dimensional dynamics in low-rank recurrent networks~\cite{mastrogiuseppe2018linking,landau2018coherent,landau2021macroscopic,dubreuil2022role,thibeault2024low}.
-In Appendix~\ref{SuppComparison}, we provide a detailed review of this previous work and its relation to ours.
+In Discussion and in Appendix~\ref{SuppComparison}, we provide a more detailed review of this previous work and its relation to ours.

+On closer inspection, low-rank suppression in this example is not surprising because the Jacobian at the fixed point has a large negative eigenvalue (near $c-1$ with $c<0$ and $|c|\gg 0$) with associated eigenvector near $\vvec u$ so the dynamics in Eq.~\eqref{Edzdt1} are highly compressive along $\vvec u$.
+However, as we will show in the next section, low-rank suppression occurs even in the absence of a large, negative eigenvalue.